-Unit - 3 : Skill of Speaking
+Unit - 3: Skill of Speaking

+- 3.1 Speaking as a productive skill.

-- 3.2 Characteristics of effective speaking. - 3.3 Components of the skill of speaking. - 3.4 Evaluation of speaking Hitchman Rating Scale, Role play Technique -Walter Bartz scale for role play - Schulz communicative competence scale - Oral interview or Live conversation. - 3.5 Teacher's role in the development of speaking skill among the students.
+- 3.2 Characteristics of effective speaking.

+- 3.3 Components of the skill of speaking.

+- 3.4 Evaluation of speaking Hitchman Rating Scale, Role play Technique Walter Bartz scale for role play Schulz communicative competence scale Oral interview or Live conversation.

+- 3.5 Teacher's role in the development of speaking skill among the students.

-Unit - 4 : Skill of Reading
+Unit - 4: Skill of Reading